Quantcast

 Join Hub Town Tours as we commemorate the 250th anniversary of the Battle of Bunker Hill!
 We will explore the military conflict between Provincial forces and the British troops under siege in Boston in 1775, and place the battle in the broader context of the beginning of the American Revolution.
 This 2.5-hour walking tour will travel along the Freedom Trail and follow in the footsteps of Colonial Bostonians, all of whom grappled with the difficult – yet essential – question of loyalty or rebellion to crown and country.
 As we travel past historic landmarks from Revolutionary Boston and Charlestown, your guide shares the gripping story of a small colonial town careening toward war with the British empire.

-This tour explores Boston’s role in the fight to end legalized slavery and celebrates local abolitionists that helped to lead America’s “Second Revolution.”
+Join Hub Town Tours on Juneteenth for a special Underground Railroad Tour of Beacon Hill.
+We will explore Boston’s role in the fight to end legalized slavery and celebrate local abolitionists that helped to lead America’s “Second Revolution.”
 This 2.5-hour walking tour will visit sites along the Black Heritage Trail, including abolitionist landmarks like the African Meeting House and the Lewis and Harriet Hayden House.
 We will delve deeply into the tumultuous years before the U.S. Civil War when 19th-century Bostonians grappled with the institution of slavery and demanded an end to racial injustice across their young nation.

 Workshops & Classes